Active Recruiting

 What Are The Common Challenges with Active Recruiting?

 While active recruitment has plenty of benefits over passive recruitment, anything that is active is not without challenges, in particular, the resources required.
+Additionally, active recruiting often involves higher costs for advertising and outreach - and keeping up with evolving candidate expectations, such as flexible work options and diversity initiatives, adds complexity to aligning organizational needs with talent acquisition strategies.

 Time-Intensive: Active recruiting requires time and effort, as you're actively searching for potential candidates and building relationships over time.
 This may be challenging for smaller companies with limited recruitment teams.